-“At tendering stage, we use Tekla models for the material list and of course for customer presentations,” says Arturs Neiburgs.
+“At the tendering stage, we use Tekla models for the material list and, of course, for customer presentations,” says Arturs Neiburgs.
 “Our sales departments use 3D models at an early stage.
-They design the geometry of the building, and can get the total amounts of the elements, so the estimated prices are more precise.”
+They design the geometry of the building and can get the total amounts of the elements, so the estimated prices are more precise.”

-“And of course there is the other benefit: we find the best solutions for the client at a very early stage of the project,” Neiburgs says.
-“Sales personnel look for the best solutions in cooperation with our engineering department, so the 3D model is essential at this part of the project phase.”
+“And, of course, there is the other benefit: we find the best solutions for the client at a very early stage of the project,” Neiburgs says.
+“Sales personnel look for the best solutions in cooperation with our engineering department, so the 3D model is essential during the project phase.”

-When the design and detailing process is finished, or nearly finished, production, delivery and assembling structure elements begin.
-Model information is essential for material ordering, and the model is used for scheduling production planning and for optimization.
+When the design and detailing process is finished, or nearly finished, production, delivery, and assembling structure elements begin.
+Model information is essential for material ordering, and the model is used for scheduling production planning and optimization.

 New flexibility in collaboration and communication